Voro (footballer): Managerial career

 On 21 April 2008, after several years working with Valencia as match delegate, Voro became manager of his former club following the sacking of Ronald Koeman.
 After saving the team from relegation with four wins in five matches, he was replaced by Unai Emery for 2008–09 and reinstated in his previous post.

 Voro was appointed interim manager of Valencia on 30 November 2015 following the departure of Nuno Espírito Santo, before the position was filled by Gary Neville two days later.
-He led the side to a 1–1 draw against FC Barcelona at the Mestalla Stadium, in his only game in charge.
+He led the side to a 1–1 draw against Barcelona at the Mestalla Stadium, in his only game in charge.

 On 20 September 2016, Voro took the interim post for a fourth time after the dismissal of Pako Ayestarán.
 The same befell him on the penultimate day of the year, following Cesare Prandelli's resignation.

 Voro was confirmed as manager 10 January 2017, until the end of the season.
 He returned for a sixth interim spell on 29 June 2020, when Albert Celades was fired with six matches to go.
 Only 11 months later, he was back in charge following the dismissal of Javi Gracia.

 On 30 January 2023, Voro replaced Gennaro Gattuso as Valencia stood 14th in the table, again on an interim basis.
 After three losses in as many matches, he was replaced by former club player Rubén Baraja.